BM-21 Grad: Egypt

 The Egyptians domestically manufacture the rockets Sakr-18 and Sakr-36, with a respective range of 18 km and 36 km, and the latest Sakr-45 with a superior range of 45 km.
 Rather than a standard HE-Frag round, the Egyptian military prefers a 23 kg cluster munition, which can be extremely effective against lightly armored equipment and troop concentrations.
 Both rockets, as well as the original Soviet models of course, are fired by locally manufactured rocket launchers like the RL-21 (copy of BM-11) and RC-21 (copy of BM-21, similar to the Hadid HM20).
 The Helwan Machine Tools Company also produces portable systems with one, three, four and eight launch tubes.
+Also the RAAD 200 which is a BM-21 on a new tracked vehicle.

+Ethiopia

+The Homicho Ammunition Engineering Complex produces the rockets while the Bishoftu Motorization Engineering Complex produces the launching tubes and has converted existing trucks to diesel engine.
+Bishoftu Motorization has also produced a six tube launcher to be mounted on light trucks.